ICT Policy

 The school is aware of the health and safety issues involved in children’s use of ICT and computing.

-• The ICT and computing technician /coordinator will be responsible for regularly updating anti-virus software.
+- The ICT and computing technician /coordinator will be responsible for regularly updating anti-virus software.
+This is done remotely and regularly.

 A positive, purposeful and enthusiastic atmosphere